| name | gemini |

 Gemini: Google AI Assistant for Claude Code

-PREFERRED: Use positional prompts for Gemini CLI invocations (future-proof).
+REQUIRED: Use positional prompts for Gemini CLI invocations.

-DEPRECATED: -p flag still works but will be removed in future versions.
+DEPRECATED: -p/--prompt flag is officially deprecated and will be removed in a future version.

 Examples:

-gemini -m gemini-3-pro-preview "prompt"(PREFERRED - positional)gemini -m gemini-3-pro-preview -p "prompt"(DEPRECATED - will be removed)gemini -r latest(CORRECT - session resume)
+gemini -m gemini-3-pro-preview "prompt"(CORRECT - positional)gemini -m gemini-3-pro-preview -p "prompt"(DEPRECATED - avoid using)gemini -r latest(CORRECT - session resume)

 IMPORTANT: Preview Features & OAuth Free Tier